I’ve been a customer of SiteGround since 2015, and this is my personal and unbiased review of the service I’ve received over the last six years!

 They also have in place hardware infrastructures and resources that provide blazing fast technology performance.
 This hardware list includes –

 Way too many to list, however, some stand-out features of SiteGround’s service include –

-It was probably one of the smartest things I could have done I think.
-Because, as well as Bluehost noticing my frustration, one of the representatives of SiteGround at the time noticed my tweet and reached out to offer me an alternative solution, being SiteGround.
+Had I not done so, I wouldn’t be using SiteGround today.
+Because, as well as Bluehost noticing tweet, one of the representatives of SiteGround at the time also noticed my tweet.
+They reached out to offer me an alternative solution, that solution being to migrate my blog to SiteGround.